craplab/WeirdScripts/Java/SingeltonPattern/Readme.md

 Therefore, it is 100% guaranteed that only one instance of the singleton is present within a **JVM**.

-If you want to find about more details go here,[Link to google](https://dzone.com/articles/java-singletons-using-enum)
+If you want to find about more details go here,[Singelton  pattern in ENUM](https://dzone.com/articles/java-singletons-using-enum)